kristellesampang/kristellesampang/README.md

 - 🔭 I’m currently working on **automating as much tasks at work**

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/kristellesampang/home](https://sites.google.com/view/kristellesampang/home)
+- 👨‍💻 Some of my projects are shown at [https://sites.google.com/view/kristellesampang/home](https://sites.google.com/view/kristellesampang/home)

 - 💬 Ask me about **COMPSYS305 or COMPSYS301!**